-Transfer to the Spend & Save Account linked to your Savings Pot
+Transfer to the Spend & Save or Spend & Save Plus account linked to your Savings Pot

-Accounts can be held in sole or joint names and will reflect the names on the Spend & Save Account linked to your Savings Pot
+Accounts can be held in sole or joint names on the Spend & Save or Spend & Save Plus account linked to your Savings Pot

 Interest is paid gross (without taking off tax)